Skip to main content

 F-1 Optional Practical Training (OPT)

 Optional Practical Training (OPT) is an employment benefit for international F-1 visa students to work in the U.S in a job related to the student’s field of study.
 It is intended to enhance and supplement the formal, classroom education after a student's coursework is completed.
-The United States Immigration and Citizenship Services (USCIS) adjudicates and authorizes OPT.
+The United States Immigration and Citizenship Services (USCIS) adjudicates and authorizes OPT for up to 12 months.

 An updated I-20 and recommendation in SEVIS to apply to USCIS for OPT can only be requested from ISSS for post-completion OPT.
 You must be within the 90 days prior to and 60 days after your program completion date and have completed/will be completing your coursework to request OPT from ISSS and apply to USCIS.